muthuishere/declarative-optional/README.md

 Declarative-Optional
 ===================

-A Declarative way to deal with null or undefined or promises.
-The concept is extension of Java Optionals combined with Javascript Promises.
+A Javascript library to write concise functional code.Combined with features of Java Optional & Promise chaining

 ##### Features